Sunday, October 17, 2021

 A caption indicated that the foyer was refurbished for the arrival of King George II (born in Germany)...

 Peter the Wild Boy wasn't the only captive here.
 In 1819, Princess Victoria was born at Kensington.
 Her unhappy and stifled childhood was due to her domineering mother, the Duchess of Kent.
-(Interestingly, the current Duke and Duchess of Kent still reside at Kensington. *Established in the 500s, Kent was originally a pagan kingdom that was absorbed by the Kingdom of Wessex in the 800s).
+(Interestingly, the current Duke and Duchess of Kent still reside at Kensington. *Established in the 500s, Kent was originally a pagan kingdom that was absorbed by the Kingdom of Wessex in the 800s.
+Maryland's Kent County is named for it).
 We entered her former bedroom (bed chamber) and saw her childhood memories: books, toys, furniture, and a puppet theatre.

 Inveigled by John Conroy (her rumored paramour), the duchess intended to rule the United Kingdom as Regent while Victoria was underage.
 Seen below, King William IV discovered that and abhorred her, and he vowed to stay alive until Victoria was 18-years-old and could reign without a Regent.
 That is what happened.
-(He died at Windsor Castle in 1837 as the last monarch to jointly reign over the UK and Hanover in Germany).
+(He died at Windsor Castle in 1837 as the last monarch to jointly reign over the United Kingdom and the Kingdom of Hanover in Germany).

 The year before she ascended the Throne, Victoria hosted a ball at Kensington.